MyAddressHub/MyAddressHub/docs/DEVELOPMENT.md

 # Development Guide

-This guide will help you set up and run the LaunchKit development environment.
+This guide will help you set up and run the MyAddressHub development environment.

 ## Prerequisites

-Before getting started, ensure you have the following installed:
+Before you begin, ensure you have the following installed:

 - [Docker](https://www.docker.com/get-started) (v20.10+)
 - [Docker Compose](https://docs.docker.com/compose/install/) (v2.0+)